kohler/hotcrp/devel/apidoc/tracker.md

 ## Tracker status fields

 The [`track`](#post-track) and [`trackerconfig`](#post-trackerconfig) responses
-report the current state through a common set of properties (each present only when applicable):
+report the current state through a common set of fields (each present only when applicable):

 * `tracker` — the full tracker state object: its `trackerid`, list position, the